zeatful/liquibase/README.md

         return liquibase;
     }
 ```
+Refer to the java doc for more information on the SpringLiquibase bean http://www.liquibase.org/javadoc/liquibase/integration/spring/SpringLiquibase.html

 ### <a name="sql"></a>Using PLSQL and Raw SQL
 Liquibase supports using raw sql and even plsql.
 It is general god practice to avoid a raw SQL statement unless explicitly required to accomplish the task, and in that event it is critical to supply the rollback block mentioned in the *Transaction Commits and Rollbacks* section.